wavemotion-dave/SpeccySE/readme.md

 a number of commonly used preset keys for various ZX games (QAOP, ZXM, etc).
 By default, the configuration for any game is set to use the Kempston joystick.

-Also be aware that there is a D-PAD option that can be set to 'CHUCKIE' for games that are often unforgiving using a joystick.
+Also be aware that there is a D-PAD option that can be set to 'SLIDE-N-GLIDE' for games that are often unforgiving using a joystick.
 If you've ever played Chuckie Egg on a keybaord you know that it's pinpoint percise... but with a joystick, it can be a bit frustrating trying to find the exact spot to transition from Left/Right to Up/Down to climb a ladder.
-The 'CHUCKIE' mode will hold the L/R or U/D for a fraction of a frame while the transition is made.
+This new joy mode will hold the L/R or U/D for a fraction of a frame while the transition is made.
 This allows for buttery smooth (relatively speaking) transitions on the ladders.
-It's likely other games will benefit from this mode - but Chuckie Egg is the reason I put it into the emulator and so that's the name it gets.
+It's likely other games will benefit from this mode - but Chuckie Egg is the reason I put it into the emulator.

 Game Options / Global Options :
 -----------------------